ImperialCollegeLondon/LTBIscreeningproject/README.md

-# LTBIscreeningproject
+## LTBIscreeningproject

-The goal of LTBIscreeningproject is to ...
+The goal of LTBIscreeningproject is to do a cost-effectiveness analysis for LTBI screening of recent immigrants to EWNI.

-## Installation
+### Installation

 You can install LTBIscreeningproject from github with: